Anon-Planet/thgtoa/guide.md

 As a light introduction for new macOS users, consider <https://www.youtube.com/watch?v=lFx5icuE6Io> <sup>[[Invidious]][293]</sup>

-Now to go more in-depth in securing and hardening your macOS, I recommend reading this GitHub guide which should cover many of the issues: <https://github.com/drduh/macOS-Security-and-Privacy-Guide> <sup>[[Archive.org]][294]</sup>
+Now to go more in-depth in securing and hardening your macOS, I recommend reading this guide which covers many of the issues: <https://www.bejarano.io/hardening-macos/> <sup>[[Archive.org]][294]</sup>

 Here are the basic steps you should take after your offline installation: